Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: Model Selection for Building Cascades

-To better understand how a cascade works, we compute the exit ratio of the cascade, \ie, the percentage of images that exit from the cascade at each stage.
-The cascade above that matches B7 accuracy contains four models: B3, B5, B5, and B5.
-The exit ratios for them are 67.3\%, 21.6\%, 5.6\% and 5.5\%, respectively.
+To better understand how a cascade works, we compute the percentage of images that exit from the cascade at each stage.
+The cascade above that matches B7 accuracy contains four models: [B3, B5, B5, B5].
 In this cascade, 67.3\% images only consume the cost of B3 and only 5.5\% images use all four models.
-This saves a large amount of computation compared to using B7 for all the images.
-We provide similar information for more cascades in supplementary materials.
+This saves a large amount of computation compared with using B7 for all the images.

+\textbf{On-device Latency and Throughput.} In the above, we mostly use average FLOPs to measure the computational cost.
+We now report the latency and throughput of cascades on TPUv3 in Table~\ref{table:latency-B6B7}\&~\ref{table:throughtput-B6B7} to confirm that the reduction in FLOPs can translate to the real speedup on hardware.

+Cascades are useful for online processing with a fixed batch size 1.
+Using batch size 1 is sub-optimal for hardware, but it still happens in real-world applications, \eg, mobile phone cameras processing a single image~\citep{wadhwa2018synthetic} or servers that need to rapidly return the result without waiting for enough queries to form a batch.
+Table~\ref{table:latency-B6B7} shows the average latency of cascades on TPUv3 with batch size 1.
+Cascades are up to 5.5x faster than single models with comparable accuracy.

+Cascades are also useful for offline data processing, where work can be batched to fully utilize the hardware.
+We can apply the first model in the cascade to all examples, and then select only a subset of examples to apply the second model and so forth.
+Table~\ref{table:throughtput-B6B7} reports the throughput (images processed per second) of cascades on TPUv3 via batch processing.
+Cascades have significantly higher throughput than comparable models.
+We provide more results in appendix.

+\textbf{Comparison with NAS.} We also compare with state-of-the-art NAS methods, \eg, BigNAS~\citep{yu2020bignas}, OFA~\citep{Cai2020Once-for-All:} and Cream~\citep{peng2020cream}, which can find architectures better than EfficientNet.
+But as shown in Table~\ref{table:comparison-NAS}, a simple cascade of EfficientNet without tuning the architecture already outperforms these sophisticated NAS methods.
+The strong performance and simplicity of cascades should motivate future research to include them as a strong baseline when proposing novel architectures.